sherif-ty/cribl-py/README.md

 - Manage and assign Edge nodes (move, remove, label)
 - Upload and sync packs or pipelines
 - Secure API integration with login token management

-This is just the beginning — `cribl-py` aims to be your go-to Python toolkit for automating all things Cribl.

 ---